 In June 2022, the FASB issued ASU 2022-03, Fair Value Measurement (Topic 820): Fair Value Measurement of Equity Securities Subject to Contractual Sale Restrictions.
 This ASU clarifies that contractual sale restrictions should not be considered in measuring the fair value of equity securities.
 This ASU is effective for fiscal years beginning after December 15, 2023, including interim periods therein, with early adoption permitted.
-The Company will continue evaluating the impact of this ASU.
+The Company is continuing to evaluate the impact of this ASU.